RelevanceAI/relevanceai/docsrc/source/autoapi/relevanceai/dataset_api/dataset/index.rst

       >>> df["sample_1_label"].apply(lambda x: x + 3)

+   .. py:method:: numpy(self) -> numpy.ndarray

+      Iterates over all documents in dataset and returns all numeric values in a numpy array.

+      :param None:

+      :returns: **vectors** -- an array/matrix of all numeric values selected
+      :rtype: np.ndarray

    .. py:method:: value_counts(self, normalize: bool = False, ascending: bool = False, sort: bool = False, bins: Optional[int] = None)

       Return a Series containing counts of unique values (or values with in a range if bins is set).